 Pendulous crop in backyard chickens can be a stressful event to manage.

 You might even be wondering what pendulous crop even IS, especially if you’re a new chicken mama or papa.
-Well, I’m not going to pretend pendulous crop isn’t serious – it can definitely be an issue and it must be addressed.
-Without taking care of it, your chicken might not absorb the nutrients she needs and eventually, will waste away, lose weight, and die.
+Well, I’m not going to pretend pendulous crop isn’t serious.
+It can definitely be an issue and it must be addressed.
+If you don’t take care of it, your chicken might not absorb the nutrients it needs and eventually, will waste away, lose weight, and die.

 pendulous crop backyard chickens